Income Tax Considerations by Investment Accounts

 How to avoid paying the tax man any more money than I need to is probably at the top of my filter :).
 To achieve optimal tax efficiency, you must understand the tax implications of the different Investment accounts available.

-I also recommend using an up-to-date tax software program, such as TurboTax Canada, to guide you until you’re ready to file.
+I recommend using an up-to-date tax software program like TurboTax Canada to guide you until you’re ready to file.

 Investment Account Income Tax Details